oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 may not include node templates for these resources.

 TOSCA accommodates both service template internal and external relationships using **requirements** and **capabilities** of node templates.
-A requirement defined in a node template expresses a relationship to a corresponding node.
-The component may require a feature provided by another component, or that the component has certain requirements against the hosting environment such as for the allocation of certain resources or the enablement of a specific mode of operation.
+Requirements express that a component depends on a feature provided by another component, or that the component has certain requirements against the hosting environment such as for the allocation of certain resources or the enablement of a specific mode of operation.
 Capabilities represent features exposed by components that can be targeted by requirements of other components.
+A requirement defined in one node template is fulfilled by establishing a relationship to a corresponding capability defined in a second node template.
 If a requirement explicitly specifies a target node template defined in the same service template, it acts as a relationship template as defined in the previous section.
 A requirement that does not explicitly specify a target node template is referred